Rail subsidies

 Many countries offer subsidies to their railways because of the social and economic benefits that it brings.
 The economic benefits can greatly assist in funding the rail network.
 Those countries usually also fund or subsidize road construction, and therefore effectively also subsidize road transport.
 Rail subsidies vary in both size and how they are distributed, with some countries funding the infrastructure and others funding trains and their operators, while others have a mixture of both.
 Subsidies can be used for either investment in upgrades and new lines, or to keep lines running that create economic growth.

 Rail subsidies are largest in China ($130 billion), Europe (€73 billion) and India ($35.8 billion), while the United States has relatively small subsidies for passenger rail with freight not subsidized.

 Social and economic benefits of rail

 Railways channel growth toward dense city agglomerations and along their arteries.
-These arrangements help to regenerate cities, increase revenue from local taxes, increase housing values, and encourage mixed use development.
+These arrangements help to regenerate cities, increase revenue from local taxes, boost housing values, and encourage mixed use development.
 By contrast, a policy of highway expansion, which is more typical in the U.S., promotes the development of suburbs at the periphery, contributing to increased vehicle miles traveled, carbon emissions, development of greenfield spaces, and depletion of natural reserves.